 Health professionals share only information that benefits your child’s treatment and care.
-On most occasions the professional will ask for your child’s permission to share information.
-If there are particular things your child doesn’t want to be shared, encourage her to tell the health professional.
+The professional will usually ask for your child’s permission to share information.
+If there are particular things your child doesn’t want to be shared, encourage him to tell the health professional.

 In public hospitals relevant health care information can be shared among treating health professionals (without formal consent) when it helps patient care – for example, test results and information about treatments or interventions.

-Sharing health information between public and private services or between private health professionals requires your child’s permission.
+Sharing health information between public and private services or between private health professionals needs your child’s permission.

-If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way he’s being treated, it’s best if he raises them with the health professional at the time.
+If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way she’s being treated, it’s best if she raises them with the health professional at the time.

-If this doesn’t sort out the concern, your child can lodge a complaint through the Australian Health Practitioner Registry Association (AHPRA).
+If this doesn’t sort out the concern, your child can lodge a complaint through the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA manages the governing boards of many health professions.

-Your child can get her own Medicare card when she’s 15, or younger if you request it.
-Your child can also choose to stay on your family Medicare card and have a copy made to keep with her.
+You need a Medicare card to get Medicare benefits.
+Your child can get his own Medicare card when he’s 15, or younger if you ask for it.
+Your child can also choose to stay on your family Medicare card and have a copy made to keep with him.